SEC573: Python for Penetration Testers

 You will use VMware to run Windows and Linux operating systems simultaneously when performing exercises in class.
 You must have either the free VMware Player 3 or later or the commercial VMware Workstation 6 or later installed on your system prior to coming to class.
 You can download VMware Player for free here.

 Alternatively, if you want a more flexible and configurable tool, you can download a free 30-day trial copy of VMware Workstation here.
-VMware will send you a time- limited license number for VMware Workstation if you register for the trial at their Web site.
+VMware will send you a time- limited license number for VMware Workstation if you register for the trial on its website.
 No license number is required for VMware Player.

-We will give you a DVD full of tools to use during the class and take home for later analysis.
+We will give you a DVD full of tools to use during the class (which is yours to keep).
+You will need a DVD drive to read the tools on that DVD for the course.
 We will also provide a Linux image with all of our tools pre-installed that runs within VMware Player or VMware Workstation.